Ourkish/sre-go-web-app/README.md

   sudo chmod +x auto_install.sh
   sudo ./auto_install.sh
   `````
-- get the web app :
+- Get the web app :

   The application is a Hello World web server with two path: / and /metrics.
   The binary and its sources are located to /root